Our Aims and Objectives

 “DSA2026 is an opportunity to showcase Ireland’s distinctive position in the development landscape: a country with its own complex histories of colonialism, independence, migration and economic transformation,” says Prof. Supriya Garikipati, Centre for Sustainable Development, UCD.

-Find out about what makes the Centre for Sustainable Development unique and learn about their partnership with the UN Sustainable Development Solutions Network.
+Find out more about what makes the Centre for Sustainable Development unique and learn about their partnership with the UN Sustainable Development Solutions Network.

-Fáilte Ireland = Welcome to Ireland
+Fáilte Ireland

 We are delighted to have the support of Fáilte Ireland – the country’s national tourism agency.
 Their great website website will help you plan day trips close to the University College Dublin campusYou can visit the Sandymount Strand beach or, in Dublin itself, visit the Book of Kells or the Guinness Factory – plus many other unique attractions and sights.